Soloura/Study/Artificial Intelligence/TimeSeries.md

     * Mean Forecast Error (MFE): represents the bias in predictions by calculating the average of the forecast errors.
     * Cumulative Forecast Error (CFE): the sum of all forecast errors over the forecast horizon, which can indicate the trend of prediction errors over time.

-* 3. Historical TSF Models
+* 3. Historical TSF Models > Fig. 8: Remarkable Historical TSF Models
   * 3.1.
 Conventional Methods (Before Deep Learning)
     * 3.1.1.
 Statistical Models
     * 3.1.2.
 Machine Learning Models